ddasker/enterprise-ha-master/innodb-replicasets/replicasets.md

-# SECURITY - MYSQL USERS
+# DEPLOYING - InnoDB ReplicaSets

 ## Introduction

-Users management
-Objective: explore user creation and privileges on a Server
+InnoDB ReplicaSets
+Objective: deploying MySQL sandboxes and then creating an InnoDB ReplicaSet

-*This lab walks you through creating some users which will be used to Audit.
+*This lab walks you through creating MySQL Sandboxes, deploying InnoDB ReplicaSets, bootstrapping MySQL Router and testing failovers

-Estimated Time: 10 minutes
+Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will  do the followings:
-- Connect to mysql-enterprise
+- Connect to MySQL Shell
+- Create MySQL Sandboxes
-- Create appuser
+- Create InnoDB ReplicaSet

 ### Prerequisites